Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 ### Move the Model to Server
 Since we traind the model locally, let's go ahead and move it to the server.
-Open your terminal in the direct of where the model was stored.
+Open your terminal in the directory where the model was stored.

 ```
 scp toxic_comment_detector.h5 my_user@my_server_ip:/home/my_user